Fed revises stress test losses

 Citi representatives were not immediately available for comment.

-The other banks affected by the revisions are Ally Financial GKM.N, Metlife (MET.N), and Wells Fargo (WFC.N).
+The other banks affected by the revisions are Ally Financial , Metlife, and Wells Fargo.

 Overall, for the 19 banks, the Fed’s revisions slightly decreased losses on first lien mortgages from $61.5 billion to $61.1 billion.